vlcty/tls_certificate_expiration_check/README.md

 }
 ```

+If you want to add it to multiple hosts work with `apply`!

 That's it.
-Pretty simple and small.

-If you want to add it to multiple hosts work with `apply`
+Pretty simple.
+Reload or restart icinga2 and check the result in your browser.